 Uses of Color

 Neutrals, black, and white are the main colors in contemporary style interiors.
 Black is often used for grounding and defining a contemporary style room.
-The palette is often punched up and accented with bright and bold color that play against neutrals.
+The palette is often punched up and accented with bright and bold colors that play against neutrals.
 With walls painted in a basic neutral, you have a wonderful backdrop for bold colored accessories.
 If the walls and windows are painted in pastels, the trims should be neutral.
 If a wall is a bright, bold color, neutrals should be used everywhere else.

 Line and Space

 The most obvious and distinctive element of a contemporary style interior design is the line.
 Whether straight vertical or horizontal lines or curved shapes, strong visible lines are evident in any contemporary-style home.
 The line is found in architectural details, use of bold color blocks, high ceilings, bare windows, and geometric shapes in wall art and sculpture.

 The bare space on walls, between pieces of furniture and above in upper areas, becomes as important as the areas filled with objects.
 In contemporary interiors, less is more.
 Each piece stands out as individual and unique.

 Take advantage of structural elements.
 Air ducts may hang from a ceiling, broken bricks provide texture and stability, and exposed plumbing pipes are perfectly acceptable in a contemporary-style interior.
 To draw the eye, paint these structural details in bold contrasting colors, or, to diminish their importance, blend them with the walls.

 Furniture pieces should make a bold statement but at the same time be simple and uncluttered, without curves or decoration.
 Smooth, clean, geometric shapes are essential.
 Upholstered furniture often wears black, white, or other neutral tones, using the natural fibers found in wool, cotton, linen, silk, jute to add textural appeal.
 Pillows in clean geometric shapes add a shot of color and texture.